-From engineer to farmer in 4.0 era
+From engineer to farmer in the 4.0 era

 Mr. Cao Thanh Cong (born in 1995) studied refrigeration engineering and had a stable job in Hanoi.
-However, a health incident made him decide to return to his hometown and start over from scratch in a completely new field - agriculture .
+However, a health incident made him decide to return to his hometown and start from scratch in a completely new field - agriculture .

 Hydroponic pennywort model in high-tech greenhouse of Mr. Cao Thanh Cong.